D4mianWayne/justrying-code.github.io/source/_posts/ret2csu.md

 ---
+layout:     post
 title:      "ret2csu - A Return Oriented Programming Technique"
+date:       2020-04-13
+author:    "D4mianWayne"
+tag:      rop, bof, ret2csu, ctf
+category:  Return Oriented Programming
 ---

-This is an in-depth guide on ret2csu technique.
+This is an in-depth guide on `ret2csu` technique.
 I tried to make this article as much detailed as I could, including references and some binary to practice it with.

 # What is ret2csu?